Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 7. Chronic Inflammation

 Inflammation is the body’s natural defense mechanism.
 It is your immune system’s response to cellular injury and involves the body’s white blood cells and the chemicals that they produce.
-Inflammation protects you from hostile microbes by eliminating toxic agents and repairs damaged tissue.
+Inflammation protects you from hostile microbes by eliminating toxic agents and repairing damaged tissue.
 In this way, inflammation is helpful.

 Inflammation can be harmful when it is a low-grade, chronic inflammation.
 Chronic inflammation is systemic and can last for months or years.
 This inflammatory state is extremely detrimental to the gut mucosa and is associated with a wide range of health conditions.